Cycling74/rnbo.example.webpage/README.md

 ![JavaScript source code export in the sidebar](./img/js-export-location.png)

-Export your project, making sure to export into the `export` folder in this directory.
+Export your project, making sure to export into the `export` folder in your repository directory.
 Your export directory should look something like this:

 ```
 export/